antosmichael07/Go-Logger/README.md

 # Go-Logger

 A simple library, that makes messages to the console more convenient to debug.
-The messages are saved to `logs` directory.<br>
+The messages are saved to `logs` directory.<hr>
 Install with `go get github.com/antosmichael07/Go-Logger`

 ## Example